WHAT TO DO IN GAMCHEON CULTURE VILLAGE IN BUSAN? IS GAMCHEON WORTH A VISIT? HOW LONG TO VISIT GAMCHEON?

 Need a break during you visit?
 Take advantage of the many cute cafes at Gamcheon Culture Village.
 Like the rest of South Korea, Gamcheon has its share of coffees, each more original and attractive than the last.
 Stop by the Coffee It House (커피 잇집) for a breathtaking view of the neighborhood, or the Gamnae Cafe (감내 카페) to admire its beautifully painted walls.

 If you are looking for a snack, indulge in the street food.
-There are many street food in Gamcheon.
+There are many street foods in Gamcheon.
 Our favorite?
 The “dragon’s breath”, small cereal balls that produce steam.
 So much fun!

 6. Shop at unique boutiques